CodingTrain/thecodingtrain.com/content/guides/content-structure-guide.md

 #### Passenger Showcase contribution enabling

 This property let's us disable the intention for users to send contributions for that specific videos.
 This property would show or hide the contributions panel and button in a specific video by setting `"canContribute"` to `true` or `false` respectively.
-If `"canContribute"` is not set, lessons and guest tutorials default to `false` and journeys to `true`.
+If `"canContribute"` is not set, lessons and guest tutorials default to `false` and challenges to `true`.

-#### Related journeys
+#### Related challenges

-This property let's us link journeys to a specific video in any way see fit.
-It's an array of slugs, which should match the path slug of a journey to correctly reference it.
-If it's not defined or is left empty, then no journey panel is shown in the corresponding video page.
+This property let's us link challenges to a specific video in any way see fit.
+It's an array of slugs, which should match the path slug of a challenge to correctly reference it.
+If it's not defined or is left empty, then no challenge panel is shown in the corresponding video page.
 Multiple slugs can be added, but only the first two will be shown in the page currently.

 #### Code examples